avinetworks/avi-helm-charts/docs/AKO/README.md

 #### Pre-requisites for running AKO in Openhsift Cluster

 Follow the steps 1 to 2, given in section [Pre-requisites](https://github.com/avinetworks/avi-helm-charts/tree/master/docs/AKO#pre-requisites).
-Additionaly following points have to be noted for openshift environment.
+Additionally, the following points have to be noted for openshift environment.
 1. Make Sure Openshift version is >= 4.4
-2. Openshift routes and services of type load balancer are suppported in AKO
+2. Openshift routes and services of type load balancer are supported in AKO
 3. Ingresses, if created in the openshift cluster won't be handled by AKO.
 4. cniPlugin should be set to **openshift**